What does it look like

 How can vitiligo be treated?

 Areas of vitiligo will burn easily in the sun.
-You should use a sunscreen with 4* or 5* UVA rating and SPF 50 and apply it to affected patches and surrounding skin before going outdoors into the sun on exposed areas to help protecting your skin.
-Other standard sun protection measures, such as appropriate protective clothing and sun avoidance should also be employed (see the 'top sun safety tips' below for more information).
+You should use a sunscreen with 4* or 5* UVA rating and SPF 50 and apply it to the patches and the skin around it before going outdoors.
+You should also protect your skin from the sun by wearing loose, long-sleeved clothing, wearing a hat, and protective sunglasses (see the ‘top sun safety tips’ below for more information).

 Self care (what can I do?)